Foufou-exe/zabbix-install/README.md

 ```BASH
 ./Zabbix_install.sh
 ````
-And that's the end of it, normally everything is functional, you just need to configure and install what you want with the install.sh script 😎
+And that's the end of it, normally everything is functional 😁

 ## Support